 D-List | 4th row seating: Neighbours & plus ones; It’s essential to prioritise inviting those who truly matter to you rather than feeling pressured to invite everyone.
 If your budget allows and you have additional funds for catering and the venue, consider adding someone from your D-list.

-Are you curious about how much you can save on your small wedding in Amsterdam?
-If you’re planning to marry in the Netherlands, you should first arrange a marriage or civil partnership in your country of residence, which typically costs between €50 and €300.
-Once you have obtained the necessary certificate, you can invite your day and evening guests to join your celebrant-led ceremony at your small wedding in Amsterdam.
+How much can you save on your small wedding in Amsterdam?
+If you’re planning to marry in the Netherlands, you should first arrange a marriage or civil partnership in your country of residence, which costs between €50 and €300.
+Once you have obtained the necessary certificate, you can invite your guests to join your inexpensive celebrant-led ceremony at your small wedding in Amsterdam.

 Herengracht tussen Brouwersgracht en Blauwburgwal Amsterdam